Knowledge articles

 To create digital services in Plain English, 'the State' must delete itself.
 Feb 2023

-A painting of Louis XIV with the face being erased
+A picture of Kathleen Ni Houlihan (Lady Lavery) with the face being erased

 GA4 is looming as a 'Great Filter' - and many web teams won't make it through Feb 2023